ibm-cloud-docs/account/iam-resource-based.md

 {: #create-resource-attribute-condition}
 {: ui}

-You can assign access with a resource attribute-based condition such as a prefix, delimiter, or path that determines when the condition grants access.
+You can assign access by specifying a resource attribute that determines which resources the condition grants access to.
 For example, you might have a user that needs to present a demonstration in your account by using specific resources.
 For more information and examples about available operators, see [Resource attribute-based conditions](/docs/account?topic=account-iam-condition-properties&interface=ui#resource-based-conditions).
-For more information about how Cloud Object Storage uses resource attribute-based conditions, see [Controlling access to individual objects in a bucket](/docs/cloud-object-storage?topic=cloud-object-storage-object-access-tutorial).

 You can have up to 10 conditions and nesting up to 2 levels by using `OR`.
 {: important}